nhandelman1/nhandelman1.github.io/software_dev.md

 Weaknesses:
 * 2 years out of practice
-* little experience beyond Java 7
+* Little experience beyond Java 7
-* little experience with scientific, distributed and parallel computing
+* Little experience with scientific, distributed and parallel computing

 ## Python

+I started with Python in Fall 2019 for a school project, and I've used it for a few school, work and personal projects since then.
+It has proven quite easy to learn.
+I did not use a formal tutorial to learn it though, so I'm still picking up on the "pythonic" coding style.

+Versions and technology: Python (3.7 and 3.8), PyQt5, requests, numpy, pandas, statsmodels, scipy, matplotlib

+Strengths:
+  * Currently using Python for personal and work projects, so my mind is attuned to it.

+Weaknesses:
+  * 1 year experience and only small projects
+  * Have not seen or worked with any large scale applications

-## Mathematica
+## Wolfram Mathematica

 ## SQL

 ## C++